nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User requests to email a specific contact in the list.
+1. User requests to email a specific contact in the list to the specific email address of the contact.

-4. NetworkBook loads the default email app of the user.
+2. NetworkBook loads the default email app of the user.

-5. NetworkBook pre-fills the contact's email in the recipient field.
+3. NetworkBook pre-fills the contact's email in the recipient field.

     Use case ends.

 **Extensions**

 * 1a.
-User has no contact to list.
+The contact index is invalid.

   * 1a1.
-NetworkBook shows an empty list
+NetworkBook shows an error message.

     Use case ends.

+* 1b.
+The email index is invalid.

+  * 1b1.
+NetworkBook shows an error message.

+    Use case ends.

+* 1c.
+The email index is not provided.

+  * 1c1.
+NetworkBook takes the default value of email index of 1.

+    * 1c1a.
+The email index of 1 is invalid.

+      Use case resumes at step 1b1.

+    * 1c1b.
+The email index of 1 is valid.

+      Use case resumes at step 2.

-* 4a.
+* 2a.
 The user has not logged in to his default email app.

-    * 4a1.
+  * 2a1.
 User will be taken to the sign-in page of his default email app.

     Use case ends.

-* 3b.
-The command is invalid.

-    * 3b1.
-NetworkBook notifies the user that the command is invalid.

-      Use case ends.

-**Use case: Open social link from NetworkBook**
+**Use case: Open link from NetworkBook**

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User requests to open a social link of a contact stored in the app.
+1. User requests to open a link of a specific contact.

-4. NetworkBook loads the default browser app of the user.
+2. NetworkBook loads the default browser app of the user with the link opened.

-5. NetworkBook visits the requested social link in the browser.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+The contact index is invalid.

+  * 1a1.
+NetworkBook shows an error message.

     Use case ends.

+* 1b.
+The link index is invalid.

+  * 1b1.
+NetworkBook shows an error message.

+    Use case ends.

+* 1c.
+The link index is not provided.

+  * 1c1.
+NetworkBook takes the default value of link index of 1.

-* 3a.
-The social link is invalid.
+    * 1c1a.
+The link index of 1 is invalid.

+      Use case resumes at step 1b1.

+    * 1c1b.
+The link index of 1 is valid.

+      Use case resumes at step 2.

+* 2a.
+The domain of the link is not a registered domain.

-    * 3a1.
+    * 2a1.
 The user will see the error page displayed by the browser used to load the page link.

       Use case ends.

-* 4b.
-The page is valid but fails to load.
+* 2b.
+The link is valid but the page fails to load.

-    * 4b1.
+    * 2b1.
 The user will see the error page displayed by the browser used to load the page link.

       Use case ends.

-**Use case: Download mobile app from online page**
+**Use case: Undo**

 **MSS**

-1. User requests to visit the online page.
+1. User requests to undo the previous command.

-2. The online page renders.
-3. User selects link to download the mobile app.
-4. Mobile app starts downloading on the user's device.
+2. NetworkBook reverts back to the previous state.

     Use case ends.

 **Extensions**

 * 1a.
-The online page fails to load.
+User has not keyed in any command previously.

   * 1a1.
-The user will see the error page displayed by the browser used to load the page link.
+NetworkBook shows an error message.

+    Use case ends.

+**Use case: Redo**

+**MSSS**

+1. User requests to redo the latest undo command.

+2. NetworkBook reapplies the changes recalled by the undo command.

+    Use case ends.

+**Extensions**

+* 1a.
+There are no more changes to redo.

+  * 1a1.
+NetworkBook shows an error message.

     Use case ends.

 **Use case: Access user manual on online page**